-The masterclass will be facilitated by Benji Davies, Alexis Deacon, Tor Freeman, Yara Kono and Ana Pez.
+The masterclass will be facilitated by Benji Davies, Alexis Deacon, Tor Freeman, Yara Kono, Jorge Martín, Ben Norman and Ana Pez.

-Picturecamp is produced and hosted by Jorge Martin, a Spanish illustrator based between London and Spain.
+Picturecamp is produced and hosted by Jorge Martín, a Spanish illustrator recently returned to Spain after 14 years in London.

 Benji Davies is an illustrator and animation director.

 His first self-penned picture book, The Storm Whale, was the winner of the inaugral Oscar’s First Book Prize in 2014 and was also shortlisted for Booktrust’s Best Book Awards.
 His next picture book, Grandad’s Island, is due to be published with Simon & Schuster in July 2015.

 Benji has worked on a diverse array of projects, from picture books and animated short films to music videos, commercials and title sequences.
 His books have been published in more than twenty languages around the world.
 He enjoys bringing his experience in animation storytelling to the picture book form.